Profit Shifting and International Tax Reforms: Estimation of profit shifting: Empirics

-\section{Comparing $PS_{lh}$ to other estimations}
+\subsection{Comparing $PS_{lh}$ to other estimations}

-\paragraph{Comparison with TWZ} To our knowledge \citet{torslov_missing_2022} is the only other paper in the literature that proposes a bilateral measure of profit shifting.
-As described earlier our approach is different to their, making both estimates complementary.

-In this appendix section we compare our measure of bilateral profit shifting to the one of TWZ.
+\paragraph{Comparison with TWZ.} To our knowledge \citet{torslov_missing_2022} (TWZ) is the only other paper in the literature that proposes a bilateral measure of profit shifting.
+We compare our measure of bilateral profit shifting to the one of TWZ.
 We also compare our estimates of profit shifting aggregated at the country level with other estimates from the literature.
-First note that our measure concentrates on years 2013-2014 while TWZ estimates concern year 2015.
-This may explain some deviations of the values as we expect profit shifting to increase over time.

-In figure \ref{fig:twz_vs_our_ps}, we show for European tax havens the correlation between TWZ estimation of profit shifting and ours (in neperian logarithm).\footnote{Due to aggregation of OFC, Hong-Kong and Singapore in TWZ files, we are not able to display a similar graph that separately includes these countries.} Figure \ref{fig:twz_vs_our_ps} overall displays a positive relationship between the two variables.
-The Pearson correlation between both variables is 0.63 and the Spearman rank correlation is 0.61.
-It reveals both similarities and differences between our approaches.
+In Panel A of Figure \ref{fig:twz_vs_our_ps}, we show for European tax havens the correlation between TWZ estimation of profit shifting and ours (in naperian logarithm).\footnote{Due to aggregation of OFC, Hong-Kong and Singapore in TWZ files, we are not able to display a similar graph that separately includes these countries.} There is a positive relationship between the two variables.
+The Pearson correlation is 0.62, and the Spearman rank correlation is 0.68.

-In particular when we concentrate on large values of profit shifting in figure \ref{fig:twz_vs_our_ps_large} we observe large differences.
-While few pair of countries are located close to the $y=x$ line, some pairs that include Ireland as tax haven imply systematically more bilateral profit shifting in TWZ estimates than in ours.
-On the contrary, profit shifting to Netherlands is generally larger in our estimates.
+In Panel B, we focus on large profit-shifting flows (those greater than \$5bn).
+We observe larger differences for higher values of profit-shifting flows.
+While the correlation remains high, most of the profit-shifting flows estimated by TWZ are larger than our estimates, reflecting higher aggregate profit shifting in their estimation.

-\paragraph{Comparison with unilateral estimations}
+\paragraph{Comparison with unilateral estimations.}

-We now compare our estimates aggregated at the production-country level with other estimates available in the literature.
+We now compare our estimates aggregated at the source-country level with other estimates in the literature.
 These estimates are taken from TWZ, the Tax Justice Network report (\citealp{tjn_2020}) and CORTAX, the model of the European Commission (\citealp{cortax2016}).
 To match with CORTAX data, we transform estimates of profit shifting into tax losses by multiplying them by the statutory tax rate.

-Figure \ref{fig:all} displays the comparison from each $l$ countries available in the CORTAX estimations, the study with the smallest sample of countries.
-This graph first reveal that the estimations of profit shifting are sensitive to methodologies and data.
-However, these studies may converge on the order of magnitude for some countries.
+Figure \ref{fig:all} displays tax losses in selected source countries based on the available data in the CORTAX estimations-- the study with the smallest sample of countries.